PolyglotScott/Internal_Assessment_Extractor/Python/Internal_Assessment_Extractor/Readme.md

 * `input/*.docx`
 * `output/*`
 * Any environment or credential files
+* Any other files containing sensitive information *Note:* The `input/` folder is provided for your convenience, but it should be used with caution.
+If you need to share the repository, consider using sample files or dummy data instead of real documents.

 This practice maintains your privacy and allows you to showcase your code publicly without exposing confidential material.
+**If you need to share sensitive files, consider using a secure file-sharing service or encrypting the files before sharing.
+Always follow your organization's data protection policies when handling sensitive information.*

 ---